 This represents an unprecedented opportunity for FIs to have a role in developing deep, personal relationships with clients in a way that we haven’t seen since the era of the small local bank.

-Again, we’re not saying these are universally true, only that it’s true for many – enough to be more nuanced, more human, in our approach customer strategy.
+Again, we’re not saying these are universally true, only that it’s true for enough people that FIs have an opportunity to be more nuanced, more human, in their approach customer strategy.
 Money and people are incredibly complex.
 Let’s see it, and treat it, for the incredibly complicated story that it really is.

 People’s financial journeys often begin with an internal monologue (“Where is all my money going?
-I should have more saved than this,”) which then looks for an opportunity to become an explicit conversation(s) (“Who can I talk to about this?,”) which in turn becomes a series of physical actions (search this, compare that, download this, talk to him/her/them) resulting in a choice of product(s) (“OK, I think this is the best savings account/insurance policy/mutual fund for me”) and partnerships (“Wow, these guys have just consistently been here for me when I’ve needed help.”)
+I should have more saved than this,”) which then looks for an opportunity to become an explicit conversation(s) (“Who can I talk to about this?,”).
+This in turn becomes a series of physical actions (search this, compare that, download this, talk to him/her/them) resulting in a choice of product(s) (“OK, I think this is the best savings account/insurance policy/mutual fund for me”) and partnerships (“Wow, these guys have just consistently been here for me when I’ve needed help.”).